-A Louisiana woman recently lost her life in a tragic auto accident.
-The driver believed responsible was cited for the incident and may face further criminal charges.
-As negligence is believed to have contributed to this wreck, the surviving family members of the victim may pursue a wrongful death claim in civil court in an effort to seek compensation for their losses.
+The state of Louisiana recently lost one of its police officers in a tragic automobile accident.
+At this point, no charges have been filed against the driver believed responsible for the wreck.
+If negligence is believed to have contributed to the accident, the victim's surviving family members may be entitled to pursue a wrongful death claim in court in an effort to seek compensation for their losses.